MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 ## See the reopen status of a facility

-You can set the reopen status for a facility, you can find all the available facilities.
+You can see the reopen status for a facility, you can find all the available facilities.

-Select **Look up Facility** to look up for facilities and view the details such as whether the facility is open and what phase of reopening it is in.
+Select **Facility** to lookup for facilities and view the details such as whether the facility is open and what phase of reopening it is in.

 Select a facility from the drop-list and the current status of the facility and associated details are displayed.
 Select **Cancel** to return to the home screen.